Elisabeth of Brandenburg, Duchess of Brunswick-Calenberg-Göttingen: Regency and Reformation (1540–1545)

 Elisabeth had a strong ally in Elector John Frederick I of Saxony.
 When Eric I died on 30 July 1540, he helped her become co-regent of Brunswick-Calenberg-Göttingen, together with Philip I of Hesse, despite fierce resistance from Duke Henry II of Brunswick-Wolfenbüttel.
 She and Philip were regents for five years; she used this opportunity to implement the Reformation in the principality and to reorganize the princely household.

 Anton Corvinus was appointed superintendent of the principality, with an office in Pattensen.
 The lawyer Justus von Waldhausen, who had studied at Wittenberg, was appointed to princely Councillor and later to chancellor, on the recommendation of Martin Luther.
 The physician Burckard Mithoff, the court judge Justin Gobler and Heinrich Campe MJ completed the team with which the princess wanted to implement her reforms.

 In 1542, a Church Order for all of Calenberg-Göttingen was issued.
 This was followed up by a thorough visitation from 17 November 1542 to 30 April 1543, which Elisabeth personally participated in.
 A monastic order issued 4 November 1542 regulated the conversion of the monasteries to Protestantism.
 A Court Procedures Order was enacted in 1544, to regulate legal relations in the country.
 The princess also wrote many spiritual songs and an "open letter" to her subjects to strengthen their faith.

 She had arranged long before that her son Eric II would marry Philip's daughter Anna of Hesse in 1554.
-Eric, however, fell in love with Sidoniethe sister of Duke and later Elector Maurice of Saxony, who was also Lutheran.
+Eric, however, fell in love with Sidonie, the sister of Duke (and future Elector) Maurice of Saxony, who was also Lutheran.
 At the urging of her son, Elisabeth cancelled the agreement with the court of Hesse and Eric married the ten years older Sidonie on 17 May 1545.

 Elisabeth also wrote a "government manual" for Eric II, with important advice that should serve him as a guide for when he ruled on his own.

 Later life (1545–1558)

 In 1546, one year after the accession of her son Eric II, Elisabeth married Count Poppo XII of Henneberg (1513–1574), a younger brother of the husband of her eldest daughter.
 She retained the regency over her wittum Münden.
 With great concern she watched her son revert to Catholicism, hoping for opportunities at the imperial court.
 In 1548, he accepted the Augsburg Interim.
 He went as far as arresting the reformers Anton Corvinus and Walter Hoiker, who, together with 140 other pastors, had vehemently objected to the Interim at the 1549 synod in Münden.
 Corvinus and Hoiker were held prisoner at Calenberg Castle from 1549 to 1522.

 In 1550, Elisabeth managed to marry her daughter Anna Marie to the 40-year-older Duke Albert of Prussia, with whom she had conducted a friendly correspondence for many years.
 In the marriage book, she wrote some important advice for Anna Marie on her upcoming married state.